-What is an Outsourced Data Center?
+What is Data Center Outsourcing?

 The term ‘outsourced’ can have a variety of meanings that vary with context.
 For many Americans, the word is fast becoming a negative descriptor because it is used so often in the media to refer to the loss of manufacturing jobs to other nations.
 When it comes to outsourced data centers, however, this is not what is meant.